-Six delightfully fragrant body soaps from southern India, available individually or as a pack of six (one of each):
+Six delightfully fragrant fair trade body soaps, sustainably produced in southern India, available individually or as a pack of six (one of each):

 Neem Soap - neem has been used for thousands of years as a remedy for fungal skin ailments, acne, psoriasis, eczema, warts. cold sores, and ulcers among others.
 When diluted in water it can also be used as an insecticide and pesticide for gardens and pets (but be careful to check your pet's skin first).

 Ingredients: neem oil, palm oil, mahua oil, coconut oil, coconut oil extract, glycerine, citric acid, zinc oxide, floral lemon fragrance, sodium chloride, sodium hydroxide.

 Sandalwood Soap - sandalwood is believed to reduce stress, nervousness, anxiety and depression.
 Its antiseptic and anti-inflammatory properties are thought to stimulate cell regeneration and assist in healing wounds and scars.

 Ingredients: hydrogenated rice bran wax, palm oil, coconut oil, coconut stearic acid, glycerin, citric acid, sodium chloride, sodium hydroxide, zinc oxide, sandalwood essential oil.

 Rose Soap - rose soap is known as an aphrodisiac and mood enhancer - its scent can inspire a sense of happiness and well-being.
 It is particularly good for older, drier skins.
 However, it is not suitable for use during the first three months of pregnancy.

 Ingredients: hydrogenated rice bran wax, palm oil; coconut oil, coconut stearic acid, glycerine, citric acid, sodium chloride, sodium hydroxide, zinc oxide, rose essential oil.